 Use the Up and Down buttons on the left to scroll through the Scenes.
 The 'Selected' (highlighted) Scene is shown in the label screen to their right with dashes either side.

 Press the GO button to 'fire' the Scene (making its settings active on the console).
-The currently 'Active' Scene is shown in bold.Note: This description assumes 'Concert' mode; in 'Theatre' mode the Up and Down arrows fire the scene, and the Go button duplicates the Down button function.
-See below for more details.
+The currently 'Active' Scene is shown in bold.Note: This description assumes 'Concert' mode; the Up, Down and GO controls work differently in 'Theatre' and 'Hybrid' modes.
+See for more details.

 These controls can be disabled using the Lock Tile button in the main Automation page (described below).